-RICH KUNZ is a high school art teacher and freelance artist from the Chicagoland area.
-He has always been interested in the comic book medium and has been actively attending conventions for the past three years.
-Rich has worked on a wide range of private commissions and has recently completed original sketch card art for Marvel Comics and HBO through Rittenhouse Archives.
+This is Rich’s second year as a Drawing Dreams artist.
+He is a high school art teacher and freelance artist from the Chicagoland area.
+He has always been interested in the comic book medium and has been actively attending conventions for the past four years.
+Rich has worked on a wide range of private commissions and has recently completed original sketch card art for Star Wars, The Hobbit, DC Comics, Topps, Marvel Comics, Cryptozoic and HBO, through Rittenhouse Archives.
 You can view much of Rich's portfolio on his company website www.diligentvisual.com.

 Curious what these artists came up with?
-Come by our booth at C2E2!
-We’ll be in the Fan Village, raffling off this one-of-a-kind artwork along with a host of other awesome stuff from comic books to video games.
+Come by booth 1294 at C2E2!
+We’ll be on the main floor, raffling off this one-of-a-kind artwork.
 Oh, and did we mention that our booth is the only place to get one of our super-classy t-shirts?

 FREE C2E2 TICKETS!

 We’re also giving away three pairs of 3-day passes to C2E2 2015, courtesy of ReedPop and C2E2!
 That’s right - you could be a part of Chicago’s largest pop culture convention - for free!
 To enter for your chance to win, simply answer correctly the trivia questions on this form.